Amazon Web Services

 Cloud Trail

-Provide a name of cloud trail in the in Amazon Resource Name (ARN) format.
-Enter the whole name or start typing and search for trails.
+Provide a name of cloud trail in the Amazon Resource Name (ARN) format.
+Enter the whole name, or start typing and search for trails.

 Verify Trail Access

-(Optional) Check that the cloud trail and its associated S3 bucket are accessible prior to data collection with the credentials and region provided.
+(Optional) Check that the cloud trail and its associated S3 bucket are accessible before data collection with the credentials and region provided.

 The Ignored Events step